NPGW/npgw-common/README.md

 ### Test cards

+Below you will find test cards to be used in the Sandbox/Stage environment for testing the listed transaction senarios.

 | PAN | 3DS2 test scenario | Outcome |
 | :--- | :--- | :--- |
 | 2303779999000275 | Frictionless (3DS Status != C) | Success |